trovdimi/wikilinks/README.md

 Wikilinks is a parsing framework for Wikipedia written in Python.
 It is based on the code of the wikiwsd project by Paul Laufer
 (XML dump processing) and code by Daniel Lamprecht for parsing HTML text.
 The framework is intended to extract different link features (e.g., network topological, visual) from Wikipedia in order to study human navigation.
 It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn, Dario Taraborelli from Wikimedia.
-The corresponding Wikipedia XML dump can be found [here](https://archive.org/details/enwiki-20150304) for more recent dumps can be found [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download).
+The corresponding Wikipedia XML dump can be found [here](https://archive.org/details/enwiki-20150304).
+Click [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download) for more recent dumps.

 The framework extracts the id, revision id, and title (`id`, `rev_id`, `title`) of an article form the XML dump.
 Redirects are resoleved using the XML dump.
 The corresponding HTML for each article is then crawled from the wikipedia api and processed.
 For each link (`source_article_id`,`target_article_id` pair in the `links` table) in the zero namespace of wikipedia it extracts then the following information: